 Then, refrain from presenting that evidence according to the order in which it occurs in the story.
 Remember, you are not retelling the story.
 Instead, organize your arguments in the order that makes sense for your paper and draw on the evidence as needed to support your arguments.

-Welcome to our custom essay writing service to get professional essay help from academic experts.
-AdvancedWriters guarantees high quality and plagiarism-free in our papers!
+Welcome to our essay writing service to get professional essay help from academic experts.
+AdvancedWriters guarantees high quality and plagiarism-free in our custom-written papers!